Steele on Your Side takes your questions

-Every Friday CTV consumer reporter Lynda Steele answers a handful of viewer questions.
+Every Friday CTV Consumer Reporter Lynda Steele dips into the CTV mailbag and answers a handful of viewer questions.

 The first question comes from Ana, who wrote CTV News to ask about the high price of parking.
 She wants to know if the government is charging two taxes on parking and the answer surprised even us.
 When Ana recently parked at a downtown hotel she was charged a 21 per cent parking tax, then HST on top of that.
 We checked into it, and discovered that starting in January of 2010, a 21 per cent parking tax has been charged at commercial parking lots within Metro Vancouver.
 The tax is collected by TransLink.
 On top of that, the government charges 12 per cent HST.
 So yes Ana, there are two taxes being charged on parking in commercial lots and at hotels and motels.

 When the new tax came in a group of 30 businesses formed the "Drive out the Tax" initiative to fight the 200 per cent tax increase on parking.
 If you're interested in more information, you can find it on this website.

 Our second question comes from Ralph, who asks: If you cancel a non-refundable airline ticket, what happens to the tax collected on that ticket?
 Do you get that money back?

 If you cancel a non-refundable ticket you would receive all the government taxes back.
 However, airline policies differ when it comes to other surcharges, like the fuel and security charges.
 In many cases, you would not get that money back.